waiting room in hospital. People waiting, wondering, dreading, hoping.

 Neurological illnesses walk in and out, often their illness seems larger than what they perceive themselves to be.
 For the ones sitting, waiting by themselves, without someone accompanying them, time goes slow.
 For the ones waiting with their boyfriends, spouses, parents, time is gentler.
 They talk about fears, or they talk about anything but the reason why they’re there.

 For me, MS will always be a lonely illness because I am the first in my family who has it.
 It hampers, harms and sets boundaries where I want none.
 It shows me that people are vulnerable, open to inner destruction from a central nervous system gone wrong.

-For me, it is love, friendship, knowledge and joy.
+For me, it is love, friendship, knowledge, and joy.
 It made me who I am today, strong, with the will to live fully.
-I will not falter, go into self-destruct.
+I will not falter, go into self-destructing.
 I will not go where I am not supposed to go.
 Stood at my own six foot under in 2008 and I returned.
 It wasn’t time yet.

 Waiting room fills with familiar faces with MS… harmed but alive, dreaming and hoping.
 One day neurology waiting rooms will be empty, MS cured and eradicated.
 Lives back to the way they used to be.

 Love.
 Friendship.
 Healthy.
 It is not a dream.